BHawkins62/runavs/README.md

 - Set environment variable "SLP" to your one password
 - Install the Julia Language:   https://julialang.org/downloads/
+- Make sure you have the secondlifeviewer and radegast viewer installed
 - Run  the script in a terminal as follows:  *julia runavs.jl*

 ![](menu.JPG)